 Some actions are voluntary, some mandatory.
 You are still allowed to drive your car within the city boarders.
 What the city of Stuttgart does during Feinstaubalarm is asking the people to leave the car at home and switch to public transport, start carpooling, use electric cars or ride bikes.
 However, this is all voluntary at the moment.

 But when it comes to so-called comfort-stoves, the story is a different one.
-Comfort-stoves do not contribute to the heat generation in a household on a relevant level and are only used for cozyness.
+Comfort-stoves are stoves that do not contribute to the heat generation in a household on a relevant level and are only used for cozyness.
 Since January 31, 2017, it is prohibited to use these stoves during a Feinstaubalarm.

 Even though many actions are still voluntary, I think high fine dust rates – which are especially dangerous for children – are a good reason to take the alarm seriously and act on it – not only for yourself but also for the community.
 As you can see, I definitely support the Feinstaubalarm in Stuttgart. 🙂